If you’d rather listen to the first chapter, you can find it narrated by me here.

 An inhuman screech pierced through the air, followed by another, and another.
 As one, the family pivoted toward the cries.
 The sound froze Kaia’s already scattered thoughts and a spike of panicked adrenaline shot through her limbs.
 For a brief, tense moment, the clamor of the festival fell quiet.

 “It can’t be,” Kaia’s mother whispered.
 “Not this far north already.”

 And in that moment, Kaia knew the Lost had arrived in Arimoke.

 Thanks for reading!
-The Odriel’s Heirs ebook is available on Amazon for $2.99 or free through Kindle Unlimited.
-You can add the audiobook to the ebook for $7.49, and the paperback is $6.99.
-Thanks so much for your support!
+The Odriel’s Heirs ebook is available on Amazon for $2.99, but honestly if you want a free review ebook, all you have to do is ask. 😊 Thanks so much for your support!